 Maintain accurate and up to date faculty CVs in M-CV, and NIH bio-sketches.

 Support manuscript development and submission to journals/book editors, including reference formatting.

 Renew annual memberships for faculty, assist with monitoring licensure renewal dates, credentialing materials and board certifications.

-Additional administrative duties as assigned.
+Additional administrative duties as assigned by Supervisor.